SpaceForever/Spiral-Labs/endschoolslaverycom.md

 ## Wellbeing
 - Sleep
     - Points
-        - Interupting sleep destroys brain
+        - Interupting sleep destroys the brain
+            - All schools require the children to wake up early in the morning, often in what is apparent to be incredibly painful conditions for them.
+Getting out of bed despite your biology screaming at you to sleep is widely considered to be a sign of strength, however not all acts of self-discpline are good.
+Jumping of a cliff requires self-discipline, but it does not mean it is good for you.
+Many teenagers
-        - fighting ones biology is not a sign of strength
+        - Fighting one's biology is not a sign of strength
+            - Not all acts of courage are good.
     - Sites
          - schoolstarttimes.org
+             - meticulously outlines with science the long term physiological harms of forcing teenagers to    wake up against their biological clocks in time for school
+        - supermemo.guru/kill_the_alarm_clock
+            - further scientific commentary
          - alienmechanic.com
-         - supermemo.guru sleep and teenage brains
+            - A fifteen year old meticulously tracks variables involved in sleep for over a month in an attempt to feel even slightly alert.
+Sleeping in earlier is found to be the only solution around day 30, but his school does not take his request to sleep in later seriously.

 - Happiness
     - Points